-10 Tips for Making Your Smoothie Creamier
+10 Tips to Make Your Smoothie Creamier

-Use Less Fluid
+Use less Fluid

 Use Frozen Fruits And Veggies

-Add Chia Seeds
+Add Chia Seed

-Choose Fruits with Soluble Fiber
+Choose Fruits With Soluble Fiber

-Choose the Proper Blender
+Choose The Proper Blender

 Add Xanthan Gum

-Add Sweet Potatoes/Pumpkin Purees
+Sweet Potatoes/Pumpkin Purees